Sixth Form on/off-site Study

 - Students typically wear either a suit or tailored trousers/skirt and jacket.

-- Skirts must be at least mid-thigh length.
+- Skirts and dresses must be at least mid-thigh length.

 - Footwear must be formal/business-like.

-- Headwear must not be worn within school, unless for religious reasons.
+- Headwear must not be worn within school, unless for religious or cultural reasons.

 - Hair colour should look natural.